Fleckism/SecurityPlus/SecurityPlus/10B Network Security Monitoring.md

 ### Content/URL Filter

 A firewall has to sustain high loads, and overloads can increase latency or even cause outages.
-The high complexity of application-aware [[NGFW]] and [[UTM]] solutions can **reduce their suitability as an [[network edge |edge device]]**, because while they might provide **high confidentiality and integrity, lower throughput reduces availability**.
+The high complexity of application-aware [[NGFW]] and [[UTM]] solutions can **reduce their suitability as an [[network edge |edge device]]**, because while they might provide **high confidentiality and integrity, lower throughput reduces [[Availability]]**.
 One solution to this is to treat security solutions for server traffic differently from that for user traffic.
 User traffic refers to web browsing, social networking, email, and video/VoIP connections initiated by local network clients.

 Consequently, where a stateful or NGFW [[firewall]] may be deployed for application server [[traffic]], the job of filtering user traffic is often performed by a separate appliance or proxy host.
 A content filter is designed to apply a number of user-focused filtering rules, such as blocking uniform resource locators (URLs) that appear on content block lists or applying time-based restrictions to browsing.
 Content filters are now usually implemented as a class of product called a secure web gateway ([[SWG]]).
 As well as filtering, a SWG performs threat analysis and often integrates the functionality of data loss prevention ([[DLP]]) and cloud access security brokers ([[CASB]]) to protect against the full range of unauthorized egress threats, including malware command and control and data exfiltration.
 # HOST-BASED INTRUSION DETECTION SYSTEMS

 A host-based [[IDS]] ([[HIDS]]) captures information from a single host, such as a server, router, or firewall.
 Some organizations may configure HIDS on each client workstation.
-HIDS come in many different forms with different capabilities. **The core ability is to capture and analyze log files**, but more sophisticated systems can also monitor OS kernel files, monitor ports and network interfaces, and process data and logs generated by specific applications, such as [[HTTP]] or [[FTP]].
+HIDS come in many different forms with different capabilities. **The core ability is to capture and analyze #Ops log files**, but more sophisticated systems can also monitor OS kernel files, monitor ports and network interfaces, and process data and logs generated by specific applications, such as [[Hyper Text Transfer ProtocolTTPs]]]] or [[FTP]].

 HIDS software produces similar output to an anti-malware scanner.
 If the software detects a threat, it may just log the event or display an alert.
 The log should show you which process initiated the event and what resources on the host were affected.
 You can use the log to investigate whether the suspect process is authorized or should be removed from the host.